gobathi2020/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+Step 1: Start

-Step1.
-Import the required packages and print the present data.
+Step 2: Import the required packages and print the present data.

-Step2.
-Print the placement data and salary data.
+Step 3: Print the placement data and salary data.

-Step3.
-Find the null and duplicate values.
+Step 4: Find the null and duplicate values.

-Step4.
-Using logistic regression find the predicted values of accuracy , confusion matrices.
+Step 5:Using logistic regression find the predicted values of accuracy , confusion matrices.

-Step5.
-Display the results.
+Step 6: Display the results.

+Step 7: Stop

 ## Program:
+/*
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.

 Developed by: GOBATHI P

 RegisterNumber: 212222080017
+*/

 ```py
 import pandas as pd